 If you have been put off cooking curries because your kids don't like spicy food, feel free to use my method.
 I prepare the spice mix without any fresh chilli whatsoever.
 This will give you dish which is still very fragrant, full of flavour and delicious but without the heat.
 We then simply use good quality chilli oil and drizzle it over our dished up portions.
 It doesn't spoil the dish but gives us a good kick from the chilli we are after.
 I use Filippo Berio Chilli Oil* which is readily available and utterly delicious.
 You could sprinkle some dried chilli flakes instead if you'd rather, decision is yours.

 You can of course enjoy this curry with simple basmati rice but you might want to try my recipe for Easy Indian Spiced Basmati Rice which can be prepared in well under half and hour and is utterly delicious.
-Add to it this Easy Naan Bread Without Yeast and your feast will be complete.
-If you are planning on the entire Indian banquet then add my Easy Butter Chicken Curry, Tarka Dhal with Spinach (Vegan) and Easy Cauliflower & Lentil Curry to your spread, it’s family friendly and soo good.
+Add to it this Easy Naan Bread Without Yeast or my Easy Flatbread and your feast will be complete.
+If you are planning on the entire Indian banquet then add my Easy Butter Chicken Curry, Tarka Dhal with Spinach (Vegan) and Easy Cauliflower & Lentil Curry to your spread, both are family friendly and soo good.

 In the meantime if you love cooking dishes from different parts of the world why not try my Roast Chicken Leftovers & Black Bean Enchiladas or One Pot Smoked Sausage Jambalaya?
 Admittedly, these couldn't be further away from Indian curry lol but will give you a taste of other world cuisines for sure.